Robert James (businessman)

-Robert A. James (1909-1983) was an American businessman, the founder of Raymond James Financial, an S&P 500-listed financial services company.
+Robert A. James (1909–1983) was an American businessman, the founder of Raymond James Financial, an S&P 500-listed financial services company.

+Career

-Robert James founded Raymond James Financial in St. Petersburg, Florida in 1962, as Robert A. James Investments.
+James founded Raymond James Financial in St. Petersburg, Florida in 1962, as Robert A. James Investments.
 In 1964, Raymond and Associates merged into Robert A. James Investments to form Raymond James & Associates.
 In 1970, he stepped down as CEO, and his son, Thomas James took over.